|

 What was the make and model of the truck used on Lassie?

-Of other interest from Alfred: "The Miller's phone is manufactured by the 'Kellogg Switchboard & Supply Co.' of Chicago.
+Of other interest from Alfred: "The Millers' phone is manufactured by the 'Kellogg Switchboard & Supply Co.' of Chicago.
 Kellogg manufactured phones for the independent (non Bell System) phone companies."

-Dustin Carpenter adds this information about Ruth's sedan: "Ruth's sedan is a 57 Dodge Coronet.
+Dustin Carpenter adds this information about Ruth's sedan: "Ruth's sedan is a 1957 Dodge Coronet.
 You can read the chrome script CORONET above the passenger front wheel opening in the episode "The Blanket."

 Other vehicle trivia:

-The Martin truck was blue and white: white at the top to the level of the truck bed and then pale blue below.
+The later episode Martin truck was blue and white: white at the top to the level of the truck bed and then pale blue below.
 Corey's Forest service truck was green with a white roof.

 98-81304: Gramps' truck license plate number.